 Since almost all organizations need accounting information, positions range from manufacturing firms to service industries to hospitals and other not-for profits and all levels of governmental operations.
 Graduates function as CPAs, internal auditors, bankers, financial planners, budget specialists, merger and acquisition consultants, and tax planners.

-Students are encouraged to join one of the two professional student organizations: the Accounting Association and Beta Alpha Honors Society, and the student chapter of the National Association of Black Accountants.
+Students are encouraged to join one of the three professional student organizations: the Accounting Association, Beta Alpha Honors Society, and the student chapter of the National Association of Black Accountants.